Santos Abril y Castelló

-Santos Abril y Castelló (born 21 September 1936) is a Spanish prelate of the Catholic Church.
+Santos Abril y Castelló (born 21 September 1935) is a Spanish prelate of the Catholic Church.
 After a career in the diplomatic corps of the Holy See, he held a number of positions in the Roman Curia and from 2011 to 2016 was Archpriest of the Basilica of Santa Maria Maggiore.

 Biography

-Abril y Castelló was born in Alfambra, Spain.
+Abril y Castelló was born in Alfambra, Spain, on 21 September 1935.
 He was ordained a priest for the diocese of Teruel and Albarracín on 19 March 1960.
 In 1961, he went to Rome to study and obtained a doctorate in social sciences at the Pontifical University of Saint Thomas Aquinas, Angelicum and a doctorate in canon law at the Pontifical Gregorian University.
 He attended the Pontifical Ecclesiastical Academy in Rome.

 Joining he diplomatic service of the Holy See, he worked in Pakistan, Turkey and the Second Section of the Secretariat of State in Rome.
 On 29 April 1985, Pope John Paul II named him Apostolic Nuncio to Bolivia and Titular Archbishop of Tamada.
 He received his episcopal consecration on 16 June 1985 from Cardinal Secretary of State Agostino Casaroli.
 Pope John Paul named him apostolic pro-nuncio to Cameroon, to Gabon, and to Equatorial Guinea on 2 October 1989 and nuncio to Yugoslavia on 24 February 1996.
 On 4 March 2000 he named him nuncio to Argentina.
 On 9 April 2003, he named him nuncio to both Slovenia and Bosnia-Herzegovina, to which he added the title nuncio to Macedonia on 12 April.

 On 22 January 2011, Pope Benedict named him Vice-Camerlengo of the Apostolic Chamber, the official responsible controlling access to papal conclaves and overseeing their operations.

 On 2 April 2011 he was appointed a member of the Congregation for Bishops.

 On 21 November 2011 he was named Archpriest of the Basilica of St. Mary Major.